mfornos/awesome-microservices/README.md

 ### Resilience

 - [Hystrix](https://github.com/Netflix/Hystrix) - Latency and fault tolerance library designed to isolate points of access to remote systems, services and 3rd party libraries, stop cascading failure and enable resilience in complex distributed systems where failure is inevitable.
-- [Raft Consensus](http://raftconsensus.github.io/) - Raft is a consensus algorithm that is designed to be easy to understand.
+- [Raft Consensus](http://raftconsensus.github.io/) - Consensus algorithm that is designed to be easy to understand.
 It's equivalent to Paxos in fault-tolerance and performance.
 - [Resilient HTTP](http://resilient-http.github.io/) - A smart HTTP client with super powers like fault tolerance, dynamic server discovery, auto balancing and reactive recovery, designed for distributed systems.
 - [Simian Army](https://github.com/Netflix/SimianArmy) - Suite of tools for keeping your cloud operating in top form.
 Chaos Monkey, the first member, is a resiliency tool that helps ensure that your applications can tolerate random instance failures.